helmedeiros/bre-go/docs/architecture/decisions/0035-indexed-negation-and-value-expression-syntax.md

 Combinations like `!a|b` are **not** in this grammar — parse error.
 Each cell is either negation OR alternatives, not both.
-The parity target's deployments don't mix them either, so this restriction is conservative but real-shaped.
+Real-world rule sources rarely mix the two; the restriction is conservative but matches actual usage.

 Special-character escaping (a literal `|` or `!` inside a value) is **out of scope** for v0.10.0.
 Real-world rule values for